-Burning Man 2017 Fire Death Photos, Videos: Aaron Joel Mitchell, 41, Dies After Running Into Flames [Graphic]
+Burning Man 2017 Fire Death Photos, Videos: Aaron Joel Mitchell, 41, Dies After Running Into Flames

-There has been a death at the famous Burning Man festival, held in Santa Fe, New Mexico.
-Graphic photos and videos purporting to show the moment that 41-year-old Aaron Joel Mitchell ran and dove into a structure that was burning with full flames are being published on social media and beyond.
-According to TMZ, Mitchell died on Sunday morning as a result of the injuries sustained after running into a Burning Man statue, after being taken by helicopter to the UC Davis hospital burn center.
+There has been a death at the famous Burning Man festival, held in the Nevada desert.
+Graphic photos and videos purporting to show the moment that 41-year-old Aaron Joel Mitchell ran and dove into a structure that was fully engulfed in flames are being published on social media and beyond.

+According to TMZ, Mitchell died on Sunday morning as a result of the injuries sustained after running into a Burning Man statue.
+He was taken by helicopter to the UC Davis hospital burn center, where he was pronounced dead.
 As reported by the Hollywood Reporter, Mitchell did not appear to be influenced by alcohol, but a pending toxicology report will tell more about what happened at the Burning Man festival, which was attended by approximately 70,000 people in the Black Rock Desert, which is north of Reno.

-Mitchell’s shocking actions and death at the Burning Man festival was caught via haunting photos and videos by those who saw Aaron running into a burning statue.
+Mitchell’s shocking actions and death at the Burning Man festival were caught in haunting photos and videos by those who saw him running into a burning statue.
 Firefighters rescued Mitchell and attempted to treat his injuries on the scene.
 As seen in the photo above from September 1, a statue called “Old Man Gloom” was set afire during the 93rd Annual Burning Of The Zozobra.
-Graphic photos of the incident appear surreal, as the long-haired Aaron was seen running into the blazing fire, and then falling in the flames as fire rescuers appeared near Mitchell, attempting to save his life.
+Graphic photos of the incident appear surreal, as the long-haired Aaron was seen running into the blazing fire, and then falling in the flames as fire rescuers appeared, attempting to save his life.

 Thousands of Burning Man festival revellers see a man ‘BURN TO DEATH’ after he dived into the flameshttps://t.co/VKPS6Pk0jF